-Dr. Rutenbar possesses nearly 40 years of experience in innovation and technology.
-His research focuses on three broad categories: tools for a wide variety of integrated circuit design issues, methods for managing the statistics of nanoscale chip design and custom computer architectures for perceptual and data analytics problems.
+Rutenbar has more than 30 years of experience in innovation and technology.
+His research focuses on three broad categories: tools for a wide variety of integrated circuit design issues, methods for managing the statistics of nanoscale chip design, and custom computer architectures for perceptual and data analytics problems.

-Prior to coming to the University of Pittsburgh, Dr. Rutenbar served as the Abel Bliss Professor of Engineering and head of the Department of Computer Science at the University of Illinois at Urbana-Champaign.
-In this role, he oversaw a department composed of 70 faculty members and nearly 2,500 students that is consistently ranked as the No. 5 Computer Science program in the nation by U.S. News and World Report.
-Prior to assuming that position in 2010, Dr. Rutenbar held the Stephen J. Jatras Chair in Electrical and Computer Engineering at Carnegie Mellon University, where he served on the engineering faculty for 25 years.
+He previously served as the Abel Bliss Professor of Engineering and head of the Department of Computer Science at the University of Illinois at Urbana-Champaign, where he oversaw a department of 70 faculty members and nearly 2,500 students.
+Prior to assuming that position in 2010, Rutenbar held the Stephen J. Jatras Chair in Electrical and Computer Engineering at Carnegie Mellon University, where he was on the engineering faculty for 25 years.

-As an entrepreneur, Dr. Rutenbar founded the tech firms Neolinear Inc. and Voci Technologies Inc. in 1998 and 2006, respectively.
+As an entrepreneur, Rutenbar founded the tech firms Neolinear Inc. and Voci Technologies Inc. in 1998 and 2006, respectively.
 He was the founding director for the Center for Circuit and System Solutions, a multi-university consortium that focused on next-generation chip design challenges.
-The recipient of 14 U.S. patent grants, his endeavors have been funded by such notable entities as AT&T, Google, DARPA, IBM, the National Science Foundation and the Pennsylvania Infrastructure Technology Alliance.
-Rutenbar is the author of eight books and 175 published research articles.
+The recipient of 14 U.S. patent grants, his endeavors have been funded by AT&T, Google, DARPA, IBM, the National Science Foundation and the Pennsylvania Infrastructure Technology Alliance.
+Rutenbar is also the author of eight books and 175 published research articles.

-In recognition of his career accomplishments, Dr. Rutenbar was elected a fellow of both the Association for Computing Machinery (ACM) and the Institute for Electrical and Electronic Engineers (IEEE).
-He is a winner of the Semiconductor Research Corporation’s Aristotle Award, given in recognition of the impact of his students on the U.S. semiconductor industry, and the CEDA/IEEE Phil Kaufman Award, for his lifetime contributions to tools for chip design.
-He was also recognized with distinguished alumnus awards from both the University of Michigan and Wayne State University.
+Rutenbar was elected a fellow of both the Association for Computing Machinery and the Institute for Electrical and Electronic Engineers (IEEE).
+He is a winner of the Semiconductor Research Corporation’s Aristotle Award, and the Phil Kaufman Award from the Electronic System Design Alliance and IEEE Council on Electronic Design Automation.
+In addition, he has earned distinguished alumnus awards from both the University of Michigan and Wayne State University.

-Dr. Rutenbar earned his bachelor’s degree in electrical engineering at Wayne State University in 1978.
-He earned master’s and doctorate degrees in computer information and control engineering at the University of Michigan in 1979 and 1984, respectively.
+Rutenbar earned his bachelor’s degree in electrical engineering at Wayne State University and a master’s and doctorate in computer information and control engineering at the University of Michigan.